top of page

 CARLO ALCOS

-Creator, Director, Writer
+Creator, Director, Writer, Editor

 Carlo Alcos has been working in digital media since 2008 and making documentaries since 2018.
 He works as a freelance videographer, location sound recordist, and sound editor/designer/mixer.
 He believes strongly in the power of storytelling; it's through stories that we gain an understanding of each other.
 He also advocates strongly for diversity and representation as he knows firsthand how important it is that we see ourselves reflected back to us in different spaces.